tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/server_api/v3/push_api_v3_intl.md

 - Push API is a general term for all push APIs

-- Push API has a variety of push targets as follows:
+- Push API has a variety of push targets:
   - Full push
   - Tag push
   - Single-device push